-The heath is also home to woodlarks, green woodpeckers, lapwings and mistle thrushes.
-Other birds possible from the hides include kestrel, little owl, sparrowhawk, common buzzard, marsh harrier and, in summer, hobby.
+As well as stone curlews Weeting Heath is also home to woodlarks, green woodpeckers, lapwings and mistle thrushes.
+Other birds possibly seen from the hides include kestrel, little owl, sparrowhawk, common buzzard and, in summer, hobby.

-Though unpopular with farmers, rabbits play a vital role in managing Weeting’s delicate grasslands.
-Without them, many special plants would disappear from the site – as well as the stone curlews.
+Rabbits play a vital role in managing Weeting’s delicate grasslands.
+Without them, many scarce plants would disappear from the site – as well as the stone curlews.
 Rabbits have also played a major role in the wider Breckland landscape; as early as the 12th century the region’s dry, sandy soils facilitated the widespread prevalence of rabbit warrens, with the animals kept for their meat, fur and manure.
-A visit to Weeting today is rather different, but visitors today are guaranteed to see many of these cute little mammals carrying on their excellent conservation management of the reserve’s heathland.
+A visit to Weeting today is rather different, but visitors are guaranteed to see many of these mammals carrying on their excellent conservation management of the reserve’s heathland.

-The stone curlew, or Norfolk plover, is a species of wader, but is not (as its name might suggest) related to the Eurasian curlew.
-In fact, the stone curlew is the only European representative of the Thick-knee family and does indeed have rather knobbly knees – though you’ll need a very good view to actually see this!
-Plumage-wise stone curlews are brown and streaky, possessing an almost dinosaur-like appearance with their strong bill, long yellowish legs, and their most distinctive feature – their large yellow eyes.
+The stone curlew, or Norfolk plover, is a species of wading bird, but is not (as its name might suggest) related to the Eurasian curlew.
+In fact, the stone curlew is the only European representative of the Thick-knee family and does indeed have rather knobbly knees.
+Stone curlews’ plumage is brown and streaky, with an almost dinosaur-like appearance with their strong bill, long yellowish legs, and their most distinctive feature – their large yellow eyes.
 This has led to another of their historical names: the goggle-eyed plover.
 Surprisingly, stone curlews are not always easy to spot, as they can somehow manage to look remarkably like a rabbit from a distance.
 Often, too, the birds sit motionless for long periods (particularly when on the nest) and it is not until they move across the ground in short, running bursts that they become obvious.
 Towards dusk, however, their activity levels rise and they often begin to make their haunting, wailing calls.

-Shorter-tailed than the more widespread skylark, the woodlark also differs in having a distinct eye-stripe, which meets at the back of its head.
-In spring, the species carries out a beautiful, flute-like song flight.
-These birds can often be seen feeding on the short grass in front of the hides.
+Shorter-tailed than the more widespread skylark, the woodlark also differs in having a distinct eye-stripe, which joins at the back of its head.